Emergency Shower & Eye Wash

 Guardian offers a variety of mixing valves and turnkey, recirculating tempering systems to provide tempered water.
 All Guardian emergency showers are third-party certified to meet or exceed the provisions of ANSI Z358.1-2014.

-The location of the your decontamination equipment could be the difference between complete recovery, permanent blindness or a fatal injury.
+The location of your decontamination equipment could be the difference between complete recovery, permanent blindness, or a fatal injury.

 The emergency shower and eye wash equipment must be installed